Trump tweets that he will leave Walter Reed Medical Center tonight, says he is 'feeling really good'

 Trump says he will be discharged from Walter Reed, return to White House Monday evening

-President Trump said he will be discharged from Walter Reed Military Medical Center Monday evening and will return to the White House.
+President Trump said he will be discharged from Walter Reed National Military Medical Center Monday evening and will return to the White House.

 "I will be leaving the great Walter Reed Medical Center today at 6:30 P.M," Trump tweeted.
 "Feeling really good!
 Don’t be afraid of Covid.
 Don’t let it dominate your life.
 We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!"